-I’ve been getting to about 10 shows each year.
+I’ve been getting to see about 10-20 shows each year.
 I tend to like the comedy & circus ones the most.

 DO IT CHEAP

 I don’t see any point in paying full price if I can do the same things for cheaper or free 🙂